Fans mourn RuneScape Classic

 RuneScape Classic: Game to shut down after 17 years

-Life's not all fun and games and after 17 years, RuneScape Classic, the original version of the online game, will shut down.
+After 17 years, RuneScape Classic, the original version of the online game, will shut down.

-The game creators have shared the news three months in advance so that players have time to say goodbye.
+The creators have shared the news three months in advance so that players have time to say goodbye.

-Although there'll be no reboots for RuneScape Classic, the current version and the 2007 one, called Old School RuneScape, will remain online.
+Although there'll be no reboots for RuneScape Classic, the current and the 2007 versions, called Old School RuneScape, will remain online.

 Newsbeat's been in touch with some of the earliest RuneScape Classic players, who got involved back in the noughties when most people still had dial up internet.